 Both of these beliefs turn out to be myths.
 It’s true that you can’t become a licensed psychologist without extensive training and supervision, but the skills you gain as a psychology major translate well into many jobs, especially in entry-level positions.

-As I note in my Psychology Today blog, “The Top 10 Reasons to Major in Psychology,” there are practical skills that Psychology majors learn during the course of their studies.
+As I note in my Psychology Today blog, there are practical skills that Psychology majors learn during the course of their studies.
 These set of skills are based on the exposure that Psychology majors receive to areas that are vital to the success of many businesses and organizations such as knowledge of group processes, memory and learning, and the scientific method.
 Psychology majors learn about theories and concepts in areas ranging from neuroscience to social psychology, and also learn how to apply these theories and concepts to practical situations.

 Psychology majors, particularly those with some hands-on research or practical experience, are seen as possessing highly desirable skills.
 Since so many departments focus on providing their students with these opportunities, graduates are able to transition easily to the world of work, whether in settings that focus on research, teaching, or mental health.
 You may not get your first choice of position right away, but with your resume in hand emphasizing your marketable skills, you should be able to find a career path that will take advantage of your training and allow you to fulfill the goals you had when you chose this as a major.

 Susan Krauss Whitbourne is currently a professor of Psychological and Brain Sciences at the University of Massachusetts Amherst.
 She is the author of 16 books and has appeared on NBC Nightly News, The New York Times, Money Magazine, The Wall Street Journal and Time.com.
 She writes a blog at the Psychology Today website and the Huffington Post.